Bachelor of Education in

-B.S. in Elementary Education - Early Childhood Education
+Elementary Education - Early Childhood

 The College of Education offers you the unique opportunity to graduate in four years with dual certification.
-A Bachelor of Education (B.Ed.) in Elementary Education enables you to teach Kindergarten through eighth grade in all subject areas.
-The additional certification in Early Childhood Education equips you to teach Pre-K through third grade, and ensures you can work as a professional caregiver in infant/toddler settings.
+A Bachelor of Education (B.Ed.) in Elementary Education enables you to teach kindergarten through grade eight in all subject areas.
+The additional certification in Early Childhood equips you to teach Pre-K through third grade, and ensures you can work as a professional caregiver in infant/toddler settings.
 Aligned with national and state standards, successfully completed programs lead to Oklahoma Teacher Certification and can be transferred to other states as well as internationally.

-What can I do with a degree in Elementary Education with Early Childhood Education Certification?
+What can I do with a degree in Elementary Education with Early Childhood Education CERTIFICATION?

 - Teach children Pre-K through grade eight in public, private and Christian schools